Skip to main content

 Vitamin D contributes to normal function of the immune system.

-Vitamin D has a role in the process of cell division.
+Vitamin D has a function in cell division.

-A source of vitamin D contains at least 15% of the significant amount 5 µg vitamin D per day.
+A vitamin D source contains at least 15% of the significant amount 5 µg vitamin D per day.

 Vitamin E